digital-work-lab/digital-work-lecture/11-futures.md

 - Customers want to pay extra for having contact with a human representative
 - Both AI and people will be employed at the same time for the same job

+Example: Fast-food restaurants like McDonalds expand and test the use of AI ([The Guardian](https://www.theguardian.com/business/article/2024/jun/17/mcdonalds-ends-ai-drive-thru))

+- Customer self-service
+- Delivery services
+- Restaurant automation

 ![bg right:35% width:350px](../material/robotic_waiter.jpg)

 ---